Optical character recognition: Text recognition

 The OCR result can be stored in the standardized ALTO format, a dedicated XML schema maintained by the United States Library of Congress.
 Other common formats include hOCR and PAGE XML.

-For a list of optical character recognition software see Comparison of optical character recognition software.
+For a list of optical character recognition software, see Comparison of optical character recognition software.

 Post-processing

 OCR accuracy can be increased if the output is constrained by a lexicon – a list of words that are allowed to occur in a document.
 This might be, for example, all the words in the English language, or a more technical lexicon for a specific field.
 This technique can be problematic if the document contains words not in the lexicon, like proper nouns.
 Tesseract uses its dictionary to influence the character segmentation step, for improved accuracy.

 The output stream may be a plain text stream or file of characters, but more sophisticated OCR systems can preserve the original layout of the page and produce, for example, an annotated PDF that includes both the original image of the page and a searchable textual representation.

-"Near-neighbor analysis" can make use of co-occurrence frequencies to correct errors, by noting that certain words are often seen together.
+Near-neighbor analysis can make use of co-occurrence frequencies to correct errors, by noting that certain words are often seen together.
 For example, "Washington, D.C." is generally far more common in English than "Washington DOC".

 Knowledge of the grammar of the language being scanned can also help determine if a word is likely to be a verb or a noun, for example, allowing greater accuracy.

 The Levenshtein Distance algorithm has also been used in OCR post-processing to further optimize results from an OCR API.

 Application-specific optimizations

 In recent years, the major OCR technology providers began to tweak OCR systems to deal more efficiently with specific types of input.
 Beyond an application-specific lexicon, better performance may be had by taking into account business rules, standard expression, or rich information contained in color images.
-This strategy is called "Application-Oriented OCR" or "Customized OCR", and has been applied to OCR of license plates, invoices, screenshots, ID cards, driver licenses, and automobile manufacturing.
+This strategy is called "Application-Oriented OCR" or "Customized OCR", and has been applied to OCR of license plates, invoices, screenshots, ID cards, driver's licenses, and automobile manufacturing.

-The New York Times has adapted the OCR technology into a proprietary tool they entitle, Document Helper, that enables their interactive news team to accelerate the processing of documents that need to be reviewed.
+The New York Times has adapted the OCR technology into a proprietary tool they entitle Document Helper, that enables their interactive news team to accelerate the processing of documents that need to be reviewed.
 They note that it enables them to process what amounts to as many as 5,400 pages per hour in preparation for reporters to review the contents.